 Planting Chocolate is like bringing a tropical rainforest right into your garden!

 Aside from its visual beauty, there are many reasons you'll want to include the Chocolate Plant in your garden or landscape design plans.
 To start, there are numerous health benefits derived from the plant's fruit.

 Studies suggest that eating chocolate every day can have a positive impact on lowering blood pressure.
 And cocoa powder, made by fermenting the plant's cocoa beans, is said to help ward off heart disease.
-Not only that, the bean can be used to make cocoa butter, a rich moisturizer that helps skin stay hydrated and look younger.
+Not only that, but the bean can also be used to make cocoa butter, a rich moisturizer that helps skin stay hydrated and look younger.

 Add the health benefits to all the delicious chocolate desserts like homemade German Chocolate Cake and we haven't even scratched the surface of everything your Chocolate Plant will deliver year after year.

 Give yourself the gift of Chocolate.
 Order your Chocolate Plant today.

 Chocolate Cocoa 'Cacao' Plant Pollination